-- 1.1 Marches Academy Trust (the Trust) is committed to providing high quality teaching and learning for all our children and young people (CYP).
+1.1 Marches Academy Trust (the Trust) is committed to providing high quality teaching and learning for all our children and young people (CYP).
 We strive to create a sense of community and belonging for all our learners.
 We have an inclusive ethos with high expectations and set challenging targets for all our CYP.
 We deliver a broad and balanced curriculum for all CYP enabling them to aspire for the best opportunities as they advance through their education and enter adulthood.
-We focus on the outcomes of our CYP and not solely on hours of provision and support. - 1.2 How we will achieve our aims: - We will work within the guidance provided in the SEND Code of Practice 2015. - We utilise whole school monitoring systems, WAVE reviews, and individual staff feedback, to identify the CYP whose progress is inadequate or insufficient. - We will operate a whole school approach to the management and provision of support for learners with special educational needs and disabilities always considering CYP holistically. - We will provide support and advice for all staff working with learners with special educational needs and disabilities. - We will work in partnership with CYP and parents/carers to enable all CYP to aspire to achieve their best.
+We focus on the outcomes of our CYP and not solely on hours of provision and support.

+1.2 How we will achieve our aims:

+- i.
+We will work within the guidance provided in the SEND Code of Practice 2014. - ii.
+We utilise whole school monitoring systems, WAVE reviews, and individual staff feedback, to identify the CYP whose progress is inadequate or insufficient. - iii.
+We will operate a whole school approach to the management and provision of support for learners with special educational needs and disabilities - always considering CYP holistically. - iv.
+We will provide support and advice for all staff working with learners with special educational needs and disabilities (SEND). - v.
+We will work in partnership with CYP and responsible adult(s) to enable all CYP to aspire to achieve their best. - 1.3 Within this policy, adults responsible for the care of CYP are referred to throughout as responsible adults, taken to mean those with parental responsibility1 for the CYP and may include parents, carers, kinship carers, corporate parents, or guardians.